schleif11/prototype-v3/tutorial-makecode.md

 ## Challenge
 ### Step 17 @tutorialCompleted
-Congratulations you've coded your first game!
+Congratulations, you've coded your first game!
 Do you want to customize your game even more?
-Try adding a **countdown time** to make your game more challenging.
-You could even add a **sound effect** or an **enemy** that takes away points!
+Try adding a sound effect or an enemy that takes away points!
+Once you're done, click the "Finish" button.
+Then go back to the course page to learn how to save your project.

 ````blocks
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Food, function (sprite, otherSprite) {